 4. Mailing Address, Home and Office Phone Numbers, and E-Mail Address

-Example: You could combine half and full time work to design an Award for Faculty term covering 20 months from January 2014 through August 2015:
+Example: You could combine half- and full-time work to design an Award for Faculty term for the equivalent of 12 full-time months over the course of 20 months from January 2017 through August 2018 as follows:

 This term is equivalent to 12 full-time months.